leash training for dog

 If that fails, you can use gentle guidance from the leash to get them moving again in the opposite direction.

-Remember not to pull or drag your dog, as this will usually just make them dig in their heels and avoid moving even more stubbornly than before.
+Remember not to pull or drag your dog, as this usually makes them dig in their heels and avoid moving even more stubbornly than before.

 Dog Is Easily Distracted